Z3TA/webide/README.txt

 `npm update -g webide.se`

 If you are using a hosted web app (PWA):
+Most likely the editor will tell you there is a new version and ask if you want to upgrade, but if that for some reason doesn't work - do the following:
-The service worker might have cached an old version of the editor client, Go to Editor in the WebIDE top menu, and click "Unregister Service Worker".
+* 0Go to Editor in the WebIDE top menu, and click "Unregister Service Worker".
 Then reload the page.

-If it still looks weird, hit Ctrl+Shift+I in to start your browser's developer tools, then find the Application tab, click on service worker, then force the service worker to (un)register/update.
+If that didn't work, hit Ctrl+Shift+I in to start your browser's developer tools, then find the Application tab, click on service worker, then force the service worker to (un)register/update.

 Reporting bugs
 ==============

+Users in general do not report bugs, so if you discover a bug, it has likely *not* been reported already, even if it's a very common bug!
+So it is very appreciated if you do send a bug report!

+There are a lot of "bug traps" in the editor source code, and if something goes wrong the editor will "crash", and open a "bugreport" file.
+You can however send any file as a bug report by having "bugreport" in the file name, then right clicking to bring up the context menu and clicking on "send bug report", You can also hit Alt + Shift + S on any file and you will get a dialog asking if you want to send the file as a bug report.

-Open a new file, and write down instructions on how to repeat the bug.
+In the bug report file, try to give instructions on how to repeat the bug.
-Save the file with "bugreport" in the file name (without the quotes) Then hit Ctrl + Shift + S to post it.
-(There will be a confirmation box).

 Editing files on remote computers